Golden Days on the Gold Coast: Best Gold Coast Beaches & More

 And at The Freedom State, I found bold prints and effortless silhouettes that made me want to rearrange my entire wardrobe.
 Between sips of coffee at a laneway café and the occasional street musician’s tune, James Street unfolds as a leisurely treasure hunt — each boutique a little chapter in the kind of afternoon I wished would never end.

-Meet the Animals at Currumbin Wildlife Sanctuary — Up Close & Friendly
+04 | Meet the Animals at Currumbin Wildlife Sanctuary — Up Close & Friendly

-Currumbin Wildlife Sanctuary is a sun-drenched haven where the wild, colorful heart of Australia feels wonderfully close.
+Currumbin Wildlife Sanctuary is a sun-covered haven where the wild, colorful heart of Australia feels wonderfully close.
 Set on the Gold Coast, this sprawling reserve is a joyful first stop for anyone wanting to meet native wildlife up close.
 Its signature spectacle is the free-flight rainbow lorikeet feedings — a raucous, feathered confetti of birds that swoop in to sip nectar from handheld cups, creating an unforgettable, Instagram-ready moment that somehow feels more like a party than a zoo routine.

 Wander further and you’ll discover why Currumbin is more than just its lorikeets.
 The sanctuary cares for a remarkable range of Australian species: koalas (available for a gentle photo-op), kangaroos and wallabies you can walk among, emus, dingoes and a collection of reptiles and nocturnal animals that reveal Australia’s wilder side.
 Daily keeper talks and scheduled feeds — from the birds of prey demonstrations to the crocodile and snake talks — add narrative to the experience, with keepers happy to share insights about each animal’s habits and conservation status.